ArduPilot/ardupilot_wiki/dev/source/docs/using-sitl-for-ardupilot-testing.rst

 Multiple aircraft can be simulated in SITL with MAVProxy.
 This feature owes much to prior work here: https://ardupilot.org/mavproxy/docs/getting_started/multi.html

-To access this feature use both the number (-n) or count (--count) as well as the auto-sysid (--auto-syid) features of sim_vehicle.py like so:
+To access this feature use both the number (-n) or count (--count) as well as the auto-sysid (--auto-sysid) and multi-cast (--mcast) features of sim_vehicle.py like so:

 ::

-    sim_vehicle.py -v ArduPlane -n3 --auto-sysid
+    sim_vehicle.py -v ArduPlane -n3 --auto-sysid --mcast

 Now MAVProxy will receive messages on the console from all aircraft.
 Verifying a connection to multiple vehicles is as simple as checking the MAVProxy console -- https://ardupilot.org/mavproxy/docs/modules/console.html.
 The following is an image of the console when connected to vehicle 2: